-- Individuals wishing to participate in the Graduate Student-at-Large program in Arts & Sciences must apply online (http:// ucollege.wustl.edu/students/prospective/apply/) and provide all requested information. - Eligibility for Graduate Student-at-Large status includes an earned bachelor's degree at another accredited college or university and a 3.0 minimum final cumulative grade-point average.
-Demonstrated achievement in professional and other work-related experiences will also be considered when applications are evaluated. - A Graduate Student-at-Large is eligible to register for evening graduate courses offered through University College or day undergraduate courses offered through Arts & Sciences.
-Individuals who wish to register for day graduate
+- Eligibility for Graduate Student-at-Large status includes an earned bachelor's degree at another accredited college or university and a 3.0 minimum final cumulative grade-point average.
+Demonstrated achievement in professional and other work-related experiences will also be considered in evaluating applications. - A Graduate Student-at-Large is eligible to register for evening graduate courses offered through the School of Continuing & Professional Studies. - All course enrollments are on a space-available basis and must be approved by the instructor and a School of Continuing & Professional Studies advisor. - A Graduate Student-at-Large is eligible to register for a maximum of 6 units (normally two courses) of graduate course work in a single semester.
+The student is eligible to register for a maximum of 9 units (normally three courses) of undergraduate course work in a single semester. - A Graduate Student-at-Large may take courses for a letter grade, audit them, or take them on a pass/fail basis. - Students register for courses through the School of Continuing & Professional Studies and pay tuition in full at the time of registration. - Graduate Student-at-Large status will be terminated if a student receives a grade of F or if the student's cumulative GPA falls below 3.0 at any time. - Permission to register under this arrangement does not constitute admission to a degree program at Washington University.
+Qualified students may apply for admission at a future date to one of the degree-granting divisions of the university. - A maximum of three courses taken while a student has Graduate Student-at-Large status may be applied to a graduate program in the School of Continuing & Professional Studies with authorization by the School of Continuing & Professional Studies.
+All courses applied to a graduate program must be taken for a letter grade. - Courses taken as a Graduate Student-at-Large may be applied to a graduate or professional degree program at another division of Washington University with authorization by that academic division.

-- courses in preparation for a graduate degree program in the College of Arts & Sciences at Washington University are required to apply for non-degree study through the Office of Graduate Studies, Arts & Sciences. - All course enrollments are on a space-available basis and must be approved by the instructor and a University College advisor. - A Graduate Student-at-Large is eligible to register for a maximum of 6 units (normally two courses) of graduate course work in a single semester.
-The student is eligible to register for a maximum of 9 units (normally three courses) of undergraduate course work in a single semester. - A Graduate Student-at-Large may take courses for a letter grade, audit them, or take them on a pass/fail basis. - Students register for courses through University College and pay tuition in full at the time of registration.
-Students are charged day tuition rates for day courses and evening rates for evening courses. - Graduate Student-at-Large status will be terminated if a student receives a grade of F or if the student's cumulative GPA falls below 3.0 at any time. - Permission to register under this arrangement does not constitute admission to a degree program at Washington University.
-Qualified students may apply for admission at a future date to one of the degree-granting divisions of the university. - A maximum of three courses taken while a student has Graduate Student-at-Large status may be applied to a graduate program in University College with authorization by University College.
-All courses applied to a graduate program must be taken for a letter grade. - Courses taken as a Graduate Student-at-Large may be applied to a graduate or professional degree program at another division of Washington University with authorization by that academic division. - Federal or institutional financial assistance is not available for the Graduate Student-at-Large. - International students interested in the advanced certificate programs must hold a visa that permits part-time study (including F-2 and J-2 visas).
+- Federal or institutional financial assistance is not available for the Graduate Student-at-Large. - International students interested in the advanced certificate programs must hold a visa that permits part-time study (including F-2 and J-2 visas).
 Students holding F-1 visas are not eligible for these programs.
 Students holding B-2 visas may be eligible if the course work is recreational or avocational in nature.